web2solutions/T-Rex-Specs/README.md

  #### Note:

- 	T-Rex offers directly access to the data model for every registered plugins.
+ 	T-Rex offers directly access to the data model for every registered application.

  	It means, except when the developer need to created a new database table, he will not need worry about the model of the application, keep focusing on the controller and view layer only.